San Francisco police chief bans 'thin blue line' face masks - KVIA

 In an email obtained by KTVU-TV, Chief Bill Scott told his officers Friday he considered the blue flag and stripe “a meaningful expression to honor fallen officers.”
 However, he worried that some may perceive the symbol as “divisive and disrespectful.”

-A retired civil rights lawyer told the San Francisco Chronicle the masks, which also includes the logo for the San Francisco Police Officers Association, violate a long-standing policy that bars police from expressing political opinions while wearing their uniforms.
+A retired civil rights lawyer told the San Francisco Examiner that the masks, which also include the logo for the San Francisco Police Officers Association, violate a long-standing policy that bars police from expressing political opinions while wearing their uniforms.

-“The thin blue line is a political symbol,” John Crew said.
-“And it’s a POA-branded mask.
-It’s like wearing a political button.”
+“The definition of a uniform is that its uniform,” Crew said.
+“There is no option to add your own statements, affiliations, whatever.”

-The police union president, Tony Montoya, said the union had shown the masks to Scott’s command staff, and several of them had asked for more than one.
+The police union president, Tony Montoya, said the union showed the masks to Scott’s command staff and several of them had asked for more.
 The blue line “represents law enforcement’s separation of order and chaos,” he said.